 The community foundation founded the Academy for Nonprofit Excellence in 2005 in partnership with Tidewater Community College; we continue to underwrite it to keep class costs low.
 The academy regularly brings experts to teach one- and two-day nonprofit courses on topics ranging from board development and fundraising to communications and human resources.

-Since the academy opened, nearly 1,500 individuals from 450 different nonprofits have taken classes – most again and again.
-As of 2016, 115 participants have taken enough courses to each earn a Certificate in Nonprofit Management.
+Since the academy opened, more than 2,180 individuals from nearly 900 different nonprofits have taken classes – most again and again.
+As of 2018, more than 130 participants have taken enough courses to each earn a Certificate in Nonprofit Management.

 2. In-House Training